spacemeshos/testnet-guide/main.md

 ### Energy consumption due to PoW chains is skyrocketing.
 Spacemesh has improved upon PoW by creating a consensus protocol that consumes significantly less energy (i.e., `A Better Bitcoin`).

-### Lack of satisfactory smart contracts infrastructure for creation of fair communities and decentralized financial services.
+### Lack of satisfactory smart contract infrastructure for creation of fair communities and decentralized financial services.
-We plan to add a modern smart contracts virtual machine, called Spacemesh virtual machine (SVM), a new modern smart contracts language (Smesh) and dev tools designed for developers to build applications on the Spacemesh platform.
+We plan to add a modern smart-contract virtual machine, called Spacemesh virtual machine (SVM), a new modern smart contracts language (Smesh) and dev tools designed for developers to build applications on the Spacemesh platform.

 ## What makes Spacemesh unique?
 A mesh topology combined with a novel consensus PoST protocol that allows anyone to join the decentralized Spacemesh blockchain computer without requiring permission, simply by committing some free hard-drive space.